mooahmad/prestaconcept.github.io/presta-cms-core/technologies.md

 PrestaCMS is a bundle for the great [Symfony2 PHP Framework][1].

-So it will easily fit in your Symfony2 projects version 2.2 or upper.
+So it will easily fit in your 2.2 or upper Symfony2 version projects.

 ## SymfonyCMF